jmsoftapp/seamless-streamingseaml1ess-streaming1/README.md

 # Seamless Streaming demo
 ## Running on HF spaces
 You can simply duplicate the space to run it.
-Make sure to unset the environment variable `LOCK_SERVER_COMPLETELY`.

 ## Running locally
 ### Install backend seamless_server dependencies